Weiming-Hu/AnalogsEnsemble/README.md

 Then, generate the make files.

 ```
+cmake ..

+# If you would like to change the default compiler, specify the compilers like this
+#
-CC=[full path to CC] CXX=[full path to CXX] cmake ..
+# CC=[full path to CC] CXX=[full path to CXX] cmake ..
 ```

 Read the output messages.
 If you would like to make any changes and generate new make files, please delete all the files in `build/` folder first.
 Otherwise, you will not change anything.

+Some of the components are by default turned off.
+Please refer to [CMake Tunable Parameters Look-up](#cmake-tunable-parameters-look-up) for instructions for how to turn them on.

-After having the make files generated, please go ahead and install the program.
+After having the make files generated, please go ahead and compile the programs and the libraries.

 ```
 make